LOADING ...

 Fake and so plastic, you've heisted the

-You've taken the drums and the you rapped in
+You've taken the drums and the accent you in

-Your of hip-hop, it's so fascist and backwards
+Your brand of hip-hop, it's so fascist and

-All the down pop-bullshit version of the culture, pal
+All the watered pop-bullshit version of the culture, pal

 Go buy a big-ass lawn, go your big-ass house

-all stolen, anyway, can't you see that now?
+It's all stolen, anyway, can't you see that

 There's no way for you to even out

-You can join the march, protest, scream and
+You can the march, protest, scream and shout

 Get on Twitter, hashtag and seem you're down